aseprite/docs/basics.md

  You may choose from any of several other file formats during _Save As_ and _Export _as well, depending on your color depth choices and personal preferences!)

-The [workspace](workspace.md) section describes the basic elements of the Aseprite window, and the [workflow](workflow.md) section describes a typical workflow in more detail.
+See the [workspace](workspace.md) to learn more about the elements of the Aseprite window, and the [workflow](workflow.md) section for more details.

 ## A hand on the keyboard